lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ## Content-Security-Policy

-As reviewed before with the X-Frame-Options header, there are many attacks related to content injection in the user's browser whether it is the Clickjacking attack, or other forms of attack such as Cross-Site-Scripting (XSS).
+As reviewed before with the X-Frame-Options header, there are many attacks related to content injection in the user's browser whether it is a Clickjacking attack, or other forms of attacks such as Cross-Site-Scripting (XSS).

-Another improvement to the previous set of headers is a header which can tell the browser which content to trust so that the browser is able to prevent attempts to disable malicious content injection that is specified not to be trusted by web servers.
+Another improvement to the previous set of headers we reviewed so far is a header which can tell the browser which content to trust.
+This allows the browser to prevent attempts of content injection that is not trusted in the policy defined by the application owner.

-With [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy) (CSP) it is possible to prevent a wide range of attacks, including Cross-site scripting and other content injections, including Clickjacking which we have already reviewed and in this regard the implementation of CSP renders the use of the X-Frame-Options header obsolete.
+With a [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/Introducing_Content_Security_Policy) (CSP) it is possible to prevent a wide range of attacks, including Cross-site scripting and other content injections.
+The implementation of a CSP renders the use of the X-Frame-Options header obsolete.

 ### The Risk

-By default, the CSP header will prevent and mitigate several issues such as:
+Using a Content Security Policy header will prevent and mitigate several issues such as:

 - Inline JavaScript code specified with `<script>` tags, and any DOM events which trigger JavaScript execution such as `onClick()` etc.
-- Inline CSS code specified via a `<style>` tag or attribute elements
+- Inline CSS code specified via a `<style>` tag or attribute elements.

 ### The Solution

 With CSP we can whitelist many configurations for trusted content and as such the initial setup can grow to a set of complex directives.
 Let's review one directive called _connect-src_.
 It is used to control which remotes the browser is allowed to connect to via XHR, or WebSockets.
-Acceptable values that we can set for this or other directives are:
+Acceptable values that we can set for this directive:

 - _'none'_ - not allowing remote calls such as XHR at all
 - _'self'_ - only allow remote calls to our own domain (an exact domain/hostname. sub-domains aren't allowed)